Giancarlo Stanton Player Props: Yankees vs. Royals

-The New York Yankees, including Giancarlo Stanton and his .595 slugging percentage over his past 10 games, take on starting pitcher Alec Marsh and the Kansas City Royals at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees, including Giancarlo Stanton and his .595 slugging percentage over his past 10 games, battle starter Brady Singer and the Kansas City Royals at Yankee Stadium, Saturday at 1:05 PM ET.

 Giancarlo Stanton Game Info & Props vs. the Royals